One Minute Man

-"One Minute Man" is a song by American rapper Missy "Misdemeanor" Elliott.
-It was written and produced by Elliott and Timbaland for her third studio album Miss E...
-So Addictive (2001) and features guest vocals by rapper Ludacris.
+"One Minute Man" is a song by American rapper Missy Elliott.
+It was written and produced by Elliott and Timbaland for her third studio album, Miss E...
+So Addictive (2001), and features guest vocals by rapper Ludacris.
 Incorporating elements of oriental music, the song deals with premature ejaculation.
-Elliott, a rapper, also sings on the record.

-The track was released as the album's second single in 2001 and peaked at number 15 on the US Billboard Hot 100 chart.
-In the United Kingdom, the single reached number 10 and became Elliott's second consecutive song to reach the top ten.
-Elsewhere "One Minute Man" failed to chart within the top 20.
+"One Minute Man" was released as the album's second single in July 2001 and peaked at number 15 on the US Billboard Hot 100 chart.
+In the United Kingdom, the single reached number 10 and became Elliott's second consecutive song to reach the top 10.
+Elsewhere, "One Minute Man" entered the top 40 in several European countries.

 Rapper Trina appears alongside Elliott and Ludacris in the video version remix of the song.
 A third version featuring Jay-Z was included as a bonus track on Miss E...
 So Addictive.
 Elliott performed "One Minute Man" and "Get Ur Freak On" at the 2001 MTV Video Music Awards as a medley and a tribute to Aaliyah.